-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
-As a result, delivery has been extended and outcome data collection will be later than planned.
+This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
+As a result, delivery of the intervention has been adapted and extended.
+Outcome data collection will be a year later than planned.
 The evaluation protocol is being updated and will be published here as soon as possible.

 The Hanen Centre is a Canadian charity that has developed a suite of programmes to support language development.
 The Learning Language and Loving It programme (LLLI) provides training for Early Years practitioners to promote language and early literacy.
 It provides practical strategies for helping all children in the classroom build language and social skills.
 These strategies include encouraging children to initiate and engage in conversational interaction, encouraging extended individual and group conversations between adults and children, and modelling more sophisticated language to expand the child’s oral language skills and facilitate the development of abstract language.

 In this project, LLLI will be delivered by Communicate SLT CIC, a Blackpool-based organisation with previous experience of delivering Hanen programmes.
 Hanen-certified trainers will deliver training to two groups of around 18 Early Years Professionals.
 Training consists of eight, 2.5-hour group training sessions (total 20 hours) and six individual video feedback sessions.
 In the video feedback sessions, EY professionals’ interactions with children are videotaped by and reviewed with the programme tutor.